-With Summer having now officially begun, and our first Summer camp session kicking off on Sunday, it’s time to dig out the suitcase and start packing for camp!
+With Summer well on the way, and our first Summer camp session kicking off on Sunday 1st July, it’s time to dig out the suitcase and start thinking about packing for camp!

 Please click here for our packing page with a detailed list of what every residential camper needs for their time at an Altitude camp.